 Medical Leave of Absence

-For more information, please review the information below, view answers to some of the most frequently asked questions, or contact case managers Allison Leventhal (last names A-L) or Stephanie Baker (last names M-Z).
+For more information, please view the PDF Document: Medical Leave of Absence handbook, review the information below, or view answers to some of the most frequently asked questions, or contact a Case Manager.

 Process for Requesting Medical Leave of Absence